There are two aspects or roles to Plex Companion:

 These Plex apps or devices are only able to receive content and cannot themselves control another app.

 - Plex Media Player (in the “TV” mode only)

 - Smart TVs (LG 4K/UHD [webOS 2.0+], Samsung 2016+ UHD)

 - Samsung Smart Hub (v2.006+, third-party)

-* Casting is available via Android, iOS, or the Plex Web App.
+* Casting to Chromecast is available only via Android (mobile), iOS, or the Plex Web App (using Chrome browser).

 † Sonos control requires an active Plex Pass subscription.
 The native Sonos app can be used for free.